Instagram post during researching this lecture series. Photo Tascha Sciarone

 Future of Museums at Play

 Museums put a lot of thought into their visitor's profile.
 Beier-de Haan argues that since 1980 exhibition culture has changed that exhibitions cannot be a scientific presentation of an objective world view (Beier-de Haan, 2006).
 Visitors or individuals have a self-styled and distinctive perception of history and themselves in the world.
 As a result, museum professionals need to make critical considerations.
 Beier- de Haan lists these questions "Who owns the past?
 What gives me the authority to speak for others?
 Who do I include and who do I exclude?
 Whose memories are privileged, whose fall by the wayside?
 How can I generalize without ignoring?
-How can I mediate between individual memories and the general interpretation of the past?".
+How can I mediate between personal memories and the general interpretation of the past?".
 Asking these questions and making decisions leads to two types of exhibitions.

 The reflexive exhibition and the blockbuster.

 This exhibition made me stop, critically evaluate my understanding of the world.
 Did anything outward change?
 No, but I critically reordered my thoughts and re-evaluated my stance.
-It was a moment of growth, that will better serve me to be able to help others grow and release me of my apathy.
+It was a moment of growth, that will better serve me to help others grow and release me of my apathy.
 Art and exhibitions have this power to present ways we can experience and engage in life long learning.

 Photo of the the front of an commercial attachment to national paper NRC by the marketing company NTBC Holland Marketing for the Dutch Tourism Board.
 Exhibitions centered around the Dutch Golden Age (theme) or Rembrandt (artist) is a form of Blockbuster exhibitions.
 This campaign is to drive tourism and the economy.

-Hooper-Greenhill describes blockbuster exhibitions as giving visitors exactly what they expect.
-Like for example using the term Dutch Golden Age without questioning it, which results in the following three pitfalls.
+Hooper-Greenhill describes blockbuster exhibitions as giving visitors exactly what they expect—like, for example, using the term Dutch Golden Age without questioning it, which results in the following three pitfalls.

 - Ultimately, the visitor is reduced to a number and how much money can be milked from the visit.
-Experience and education are not paramount, these are side issues to earning (back) the exhibition and operational costs.
+Experience and education are not paramount; these are side issues to earning (back) the exhibition and operational costs.

 Thoughts to end by: A Conclusion

 Does the Dutch Golden Age/Seventeenth Century debate demand that one or the other term disappear?
 No, the debate itself is an enrichment for our cultural heritage as well as for society.
-When art stops being relevant to our current society when we can no longer find new information or experiences in our interaction with an art object.
-That is the moment the art objects starts to fade from our collective conscious.
+When art stops being relevant to our current society when we can no longer find new information or experiences in our interaction with an art object, that is the moment the art objects starts to fade from our collective conscious.

 When you have satisfied yourself in your research, cut it by half.
 It is way too much information for someone new to the material to handle.